Data-Mechanics/course-2017-spr-proj/minteng_tigerlei_zhidou/README.md

  *by Minteng Xie, Yue Lei, Zhi Dou*

 ## 1. Introduction
 The City of Boston has performed a significant effort on collecting data over different services and other public information.
 The diversity of these publicly available datasets allows us to explore various areas in Boston.
-Particularly, in this project we are focusing on building a website to help people find the best living area in Boston and provide correspnding analysis to their choices.
+Particularly, in this project we are focusing on building a website to help people find the best living area in Boston and provide corresponding analysis to their choices.

 Since it is a really complex problem to define which area of boston is most suitable for living, we simplify it by four main factors: `Rent`, `Transport`, `Food`, `Safety` and map them to ratings in 1~5.
 Through our website, users could customize the ratings of these four aspects based on their personal requirements so that they could find the idea place of living.

-Besides, interative statistical analysis is provided.
-Users could either view the overall analysis of four aspects based on great boston area or get a 4-year-long detailed crime analsis graph based on their possible targets, which could help them make better decisions.
+Besides, interactive statistical analysis is provided.
+Users could either view the overall analysis of four aspects based on great boston area or get a 4-year-long detailed crime analysis graph based on their possible targets, which could help them make better decisions.

 ## 2. Datasets